The Girl Who Circumnavigated Fairyland meets The One and Only Ivan, a modern fairytale about sisterhood, forgiveness, and redemption.

 The last rabbit, Albie, remains.
-She doesn't want to leave, but the island is sinking.
+She does not want to leave, but the island is sinking.
 Before deciding where she wants to go, Albie visits each of her sisters.
 Caragh has joined a circus.
 Isolde is the captain of a pirate ship.
 And Rory wants to go home to the family's house in Cork.

 Through many furry twists and hoppity turns, we learn how one mistake can lead to many consequences, and that forgiveness and family are always within reach.